 - excessive fatigue

-Peripheral artery disease (PAD) can occur when plaque builds up in the walls of the arteries, blocking the blood flow in the arteries that supply blood to the kidneys, arms, stomach, legs, and feet.
+Peripheral artery disease (PAD) can occur when plaque builds up in the walls of the arteries.
+This will block the flow of blood in the arteries that supplies blood to the kidneys, arms, stomach, legs, and feet.

 Symptoms of early PAD may include:

-- pain in the legs during activity or exercise (intermittent claudication)
+- pain in the legs during activity or exercise, called intermittent claudication

 - discomfort in the legs and feet

-Eventually, the PAD progresses and symptoms occur more frequently and even occur when you are at rest.
+As PAD progresses, symptoms occur more frequently and even occur when you are at rest.
 Later symptoms that may occur because of reduced blood flow include:

 - thinning, paleness, or shininess on the skin of the legs and feet

-- tissue death caused by lack of blood supply (gangrene)
+- tissue death caused by lack of blood supply, called gangrene

 - ulcers on the legs and feet that don’t heal or heal very slowly